cplmakerlab/cplmakerlab.github.io/_guides/cloudcannon-how-to-create-a-new-guide.md

 ## Step 9

-Your new guide will be published at [cplmakerlab.github.io/guides](http://cplmakerlab.github.io/guides){: target="_blank" rel="noopener"}.
+Your new guide will be published at [cplmakerlab.github.io/guides](http://cplmakerlab.github.io/guides){: target="_blank"}.
 Note that it may take a few minutes for any changes to appear as your site must resync & rebuild after every save.

 ## Congratulations\!